playcanvas/playcanvas-ar/README.md

 ## Demo
 Before you begin, print out the following markers: [Hiro](https://github.com/artoolkit/artoolkit5/blob/master/doc/patterns/Hiro%20pattern.pdf) and [Kanji](https://github.com/artoolkit/artoolkit5/blob/master/doc/patterns/Kanji%20pattern.pdf).

 Now click [here](https://playcanv.as/p/eJ1ygzym/) for a demonstration.
-We recommend running it on mobile (but if you use iOS, make sure you are on version 11).
+We recommend running it on mobile.
+If you use iOS, you'll need iOS 11 which is now in [public beta](https://beta.apple.com/sp/betaprogram/).

 ## Features

 * **Amazing Performance** - PlayCanvasAR delivers 60 frames per second, even on mobile.
 * **Marker-based Tracking** - PlayCanvasAR utilizes the amazing [ARToolkit](https://artoolkit.org/), an open source marker-based tracking library.
 Originally coded in C++, it has been [ported to JavaScript](https://github.com/artoolkit/jsartoolkit5) using [Emscripten](https://github.com/kripken/emscripten).
 * **Incredible Visuals** - PlayCanvas provides an advanced WebGL graphics engine.
 It supports the latest WebGL 2 graphics API and implements Physically Based Rendering to achieve incredible visuals for your AR applications.
-And yes, that's open sourced too.
+And yes, [that's open sourced too](https://github.com/playcanvas/engine).

 ## Getting Started with PlayCanvasAR
 1. Create an account on [playcanvas.com](https://playcanvas.com) (if you haven't already).